AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 1. SSL certificate and key details:

-    1. issued to “CN=localhost”
+    1. issued to "CN=localhost"
     1. 10yr validity
-    1. password value of “password”
+    1. password value of "password"
 1. Private key is the *localhostprivate.der*.
 1. Certificate is the *localhost.crt*.
 1. Click Next.